-I have been selected to show my work with other professionals from the Sheffield environs.
+I was selected to show my work with other professionals from the Sheffield environs.
 This is a lovely event in a beautiful walled garden. https://www.sheffieldceramicsfestival.com

 Wardlow Mires Pottery and Food Festival